cstack/average-american/README.md

 ### First Time Setup: Fetch Census Data

-**Required before first use:** Download and parse the latest Census data:
+**Required before first use:** Fetch the latest Census data from the ACS API:

 ```bash
 ruby average_american.rb --fetch
 ```

 This will:
-- Download the Census Excel file from census.gov (one-time download, cached locally)
+- Fetch demographic data from the Census Bureau's American Community Survey (ACS) 1-Year API
-- Parse demographic data for years 2020-2024
+- Retrieve data for years 2010-2024 (excluding 2020, which was not published due to COVID-19)
-- Save the parsed data to `data/census_parsed.json`
+- Save the data to `data/census_parsed.json`

 If you try to run the script without fetching first, you'll see a helpful error message with instructions.